Martin Luther King Jr. station (Los Angeles Metro)

 Martin Luther King Jr. station is an underground light rail station on the K Line of the Los Angeles Metro Rail system.
 It is located underneath Crenshaw Boulevard at its intersection with Martin Luther King Jr. Boulevard, after which the station is named, in the Los Angeles neighborhoods of Baldwin Hills and Leimert Park.
 The station’s main entrance is next to the iconic Baldwin Hills Crenshaw Plaza shopping mall.

+During planning, the station was known as "Crenshaw/MLK", with Metro adopting the current name in July 2015 in response to local feedback.

 The station opened on October 7, 2022.

 The station incorporates artwork by three artists: Mara Lonner, Shinique Smith, and Eileen Cowin.

 Service

 Connections

 As of 6 June 2025, the following connections are available: